FabianSBD/SBD-task-dependent/README.md

 This project includes code from the GitHub repository score_sde_pytorch, which is licensed under the Apache License 2.0.

+##LIDC-IRI Dataset

+This project requires the LIDC-IRI Dataset and in order for the dataloader to work, need the downloaded images in .pt format in the folder specified in the code.
+The dataset can be found at https://www.cancerimagingarchive.net/collection/lidc-idri/.

 #### Modified Files
 The configs in the folder `csgm` are slight adaptations of the folder csgm in the csgm repository.
 The original can be found at